-In our current NHS system there are four tiers of care.
+In our current NHS system there are three tiers of care:

 - Primary Care – this is your local GP surgery provision.
 All basic preventative and treatment services are performed here.
 This is your first port of call for your health needs.
 Your GP will listen to you and make a plan.
 If they are unable to provide the care that you need, then you will be referred to a specialist.
 GPs know a little to a lot about all care of medicine.